marcglasberg/asyncredux.com/flutter/miscellaneous/database-and-cloud.md

 ---
-sidebar_position: 16
+sidebar_position: 17
 ---

 # Database and Cloud

-How to interact with the database or the cloud?
+How do you interact with the database or the cloud?

-Pretend the user presses a button in the widget, which ends up dispatching an action.
+Imagine the user presses a button in the widget, which dispatches an **action**.
-This action reducer will connect to the cloud and/or database to get the desired information.
+The action reducer then connects to the cloud or database to fetch some information.

-You could directly connect to the cloud and database from the async reducer, but it's better to have a **DAO** (data access object) to abstract those implementation details.
+You could connect to the cloud or database directly inside the async reducer, but it is better to use a **DAO** (data access object) to hide those details.

-This could be your action reducer:
+Here is an example action reducer:

 ```dart
 Future<AppState> reduce() async {